ptvan/ptvan.github.io/research.md

 ## Brief executive summary

-I'm currently the Bioinformatics Solutions Consultant at [Pluto Biosciences](https://pluto.bio), supporting our multi-omics computational biology platform.
+I was most recently the Bioinformatics Solutions Consultant at [Pluto Biosciences](https://pluto.bio), supporting the company's multi-omics computational biology platform and serving as a bioinformatics expert for our clients.
 Previously I was the Senior Manager of Bioinformatics Solutions at [TwinStrand Biosciences](https://twinstrandbio.com/), specializing on duplex sequencing for mutagenesis and cancer applications.
 Before that I worked as a postdoc, then an analyst at [Fred Hutch Cancer Center](https://www.fredhutch.org/en/research/divisions/vaccine-infectious-disease-division.html) on flow/mass cytometry and transcriptomics.
 I received my PhD at [Carnegie Mellon](https://cmu.edu/bio) where I designed and built a patented fluorescence imager to detect low-abundance proteins.
 Before grad school I worked on gene transcription networks and proteomics at the [Institute for Systems Biology](https://baliga.systemsbiology.net/).

 My greatest strength is adaptability: in addition to my career in computational biology, I have had success as [field ecologist](https://www.fs.usda.gov/colville) and [photojournalist](https://makingtheprince.blogspot.com/2013/11/meet-author.html).
 I am motivated and organized, having worked 3 jobs simultaneously through college and self-published an illustrated children's book through KickStarter in graduate school.